LegendaryGuard/BFP/README.md

     ```

     ...
 Optionally, you can play the parameters like `ARCH=x86_64` (compiles 64-bits builds), `PLATFORM=windows` (compiles dlls), `PLATFORM=linux` (compiles shared libraries (.so files)) ...

+    * To compile and copy release builds at the destination directory, `DESTDIR` parameter is mandatory:
+    ```sh
+    make install DESTDIR=/your/path/q3/baseq3mod # compiles release builds and copy the builds to the destination directory (you can also put ARCH=x86 PLATFORM=windows if you want)
+    ```

+    * To compile and copy debug builds at the destination directory, `DESTDIR` parameter is mandatory:
+    ```sh
+    make install DESTDIR=/your/path/q3/baseq3mod # compiles debug builds and copy the builds to the destination directory (you can also put ARCH=x86 PLATFORM=windows if you want)
+    ```

 <br/>